oviney/performance-rig-as-code/README.md

 **Scalability:** the multi-container approach allows us to define a different number of containers for each service, something that cannot be easily accomplished if the services are all running inside a single container.
 The multi-container approach allows you to isolate when updating or restarting a service, rather than having to restart the entire application / container.

+## Why use Docker Compose?
+Docker Compose is a tool used to configure the services in a multi-container Docker application.
+When using Docker Compose, we still need Dockerfiles for each of the individual containers, and on top of that we also need to write a Compose file in which we configure all of the application’s services, for instance specifying the port-forwarding, build arguments and environment variables of each service.

+Using Docker Compose to manage the containers instead of managing all the containers manually has many advantages, including:
+- ability to build, start and stop all the services of the multi-container application with one command, instead of manually starting/stopping each container
+- ability able to configure all of the application’s services in one place, via the Docker Compose file.
+This provides a better overview of the entire application and how each service is configured.
+Also, thanks to the Docker Compose file we don't need to pass these configurations in as runtime arguments each time we want to run the service / app / containers, which is more tedious and more error-prone